Pim Fortuyn on 4 May 2002, two days before his assassination

 In several ways, the Netherlands has been ahead of the rest of the world, such as in liberal reforms like gay marriage and the right to decide about ending one’s own life.
 It was the result of the political manoeuvring of the left-wing liberal party D66 and, most notably, its leader, Hans van Mierlo, who had schemed to make it happen.
 The Christian Democrats, who had always been in the government, had long blocked progressive reforms.
 In 1994, after the Christian Democrats had lost the election, D66 forged the purple coalition with the social democrats of the PvdA and the right-wing liberals of the VVD.
 These parties set aside their differences and focused on their shared progressive values to implement amendments.
 A large section of the Christian Democrat electorate supported these changes, including most Roman Catholics, so they remained uncontested afterwards.

 The Netherlands is one of the least nationalist countries.
 In their preparedness to die for their country, the Dutch score particularly low, according to a Reddit survey.
-It is the most closely tied to both the continental European and the Anglo-Saxon world.
+It is most closely tied to both the continental European and Anglo-Saxon worlds.
 Together with Great Britain, the Netherlands is oriented toward the United States.
 It may explain why the Dutch provided more NATO heads than any other country.
 If geographical distance indicates cultural distance, it is worth noting that the Netherlands lies between Great Britain, Germany, and France.
-Being close to Scandinavia, it was also one of the least corrupt countries, with a fiscally prudent government.
+Being close to Scandinavia, it was also one of the least corrupt countries.

 The Netherlands long ranked highly in sexual liberty.
 Prostitution is legal and performed openly in red light districts.
 It was not all good.
 In the late 1970s and early 1980s, paedophiles could operate in the open until the focus returned to the damage they do to children.
 On the work floor, equality is the norm, as the Dutch balance work and private life, which is uncommon in most countries.
 In many ways, the Netherlands has progressed the furthest.
 The Netherlands doesn’t lead on all fronts.
 For example, the country lags in the number of women on boards and in parliament.